 By Teachers, For Teachers

 Last week I needed to fix my kitchen faucet.
 Instead of calling a professional or tearing the thing apart myself, I decided to try my go-to resource: YouTube.
 Fortunately, there happened to be a video of a guy fixing his kitchen sink and explaining the steps along the way.
 I watched, and within half an hour I had my own sink repaired.
-I’m no plumbing expert, but I learned how to fixed a kitchen sink.
+I’m no plumbing expert, but I learned how to fix a kitchen sink.
 Amazing!
 YouTube is nearly 11 years old and, as I’ve discovered, it has a video on just about everything for all your technology in the classroom needs.
 I don’t teach much about fixing sinks in my classes, but there is plenty that YouTube can offer to each and every student.
 How are you using YouTube for your technology in the classroom needs?

 Students can learn a great deal just by watching technology in the classroom videos and learning from the thoughts, experiences, and demonstrations of others.
 In fact, they already are.
 Students are naturally watching videos that are interesting and relevant: From skateboarding to guitar playing to car driving to putting on makeup.
 YouTube has become the perfect place to find entertainment or knowledge – or both in the same video.